A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Discussion

 \section{Discussion}

 In J1, J2, and J3, we observe asymmetric morphologies in the near-infrared and optical HST imaging consistent with the visual structure of jellyfish galaxies described by \cite{ebeling2014}.
-We observe a characteristic stripped tail of ionized gas that extends away from the primary galactic disk.
+We observe a characteristic tail of ionized gas, hosting ongoing star formation, that extends away from the primary galactic disk, suggestive of unilateral external forces \citep{poggianti2016}.
 The tail length as well as the spectral features present in each galaxy allow us to classify the stripping stage for each galaxy as described in \cite{poggianti2025}.

-The kinematics and H$\alpha$ emission in these galaxies are consistent with the characteristics of jellyfish galaxies found by \cite{poggianti2016}.
+J1 and J2 have visually distinct heads and elongated tails, evident in the HST imaging, suggesting these two galaxies may be in a late stage of stripping.
+We provide the fitted spectra for the head regions of J1 and J2 in Fig.~\ref{fig:J1_head_spectra} and Fig.~\ref{fig:J2_head_spectra}, respectively.
+The spectra of the heads of J1 and J2 are dominated by strong Balmer absorption lines, suggesting A-type stellar populations and point toward quenching within $\sim$1 Gyr \citep{poggianti2004}.
+We attribute the spectra in the heads of J1 and J2 to post-starburst activity.

+In the head of J2, on the redder side of the spectrum in Fig.~\ref{fig:J2_head_spectra} between rest frame $\mathrm{0.50\ \mu m}$-$\mathrm{0.62\ \mu m}$, the fit deviates slightly from the observed spectrum with some absorption features offset from the fit indicating that multiple stellar populations may be present.
+The head of J2 lies very close in projection to the BCG, and these features are consistent with the BCG redshift.

+We also see some absorption in a few of the bins extending off of the head of J2 on the right side in the continuum binning scheme.
+The presence of Balmer absorption in two of the tail bins in J2 indicates recent truncation of star formation, consistent with gas stripping and ongoing quenching.
+The relatively undisturbed stellar component with respect to the galactic head, and lack of detectable absorption features in the rest of the tail suggests that the quenching is primarily driven by ram-pressure stripping rather than tidal interactions \citep{gullieuszik2020}.